spinningideas/dotnet-project-accelerator/ReadMe.md

 Dot Net Project Accelerator was conceived to aid starting .net core 3.x projects and provide a reference implementation for bootstrapping projects.

 The project uses React JS for front end that is bootstrapped from [create react app](https://reactjs.org/docs/create-a-new-react-app.html) and uses [react material ui](https://material-ui.com/) for its UX.

 The project aims to include most of the basic things one needs and includes:

-- fullstack architecture include database management and setup via MS SSDT.
+- fullstack architecture include presentation, API, and backend database management and setup via MS SSDT.
 - REST API via .net core web application
 - API documentation via OpenApi and Swashbuckle
 - Business layer to encapsulate logic
 - Data layer via repository pattern powered by EF and pluggable DI based implementation
-- Presentation layer via React JS SPA that uses services and HttpClientto communicate Rest API
+- Presentation layer via React JS SPA that uses services and HttpClient to communicate Rest API
-- localization and authorization via services based approach using hooks to manage state.
+- localization via services based approach using hooks to manage state.
 - use of sass
 - forms and validation via [formik](https://jaredpalmer.com/formik/) and [formik-material-ui](https://stackworx.github.io/formik-material-ui/)